EPIC Community College Leadership Program

 Open to mid- and senior-level administrators (e.g., presidents, vice presidents, divisional leaders, associate or assistant vice presidents, deans, associate or assistant deans, department chairs/deans and directors, program directors) at community colleges and Minority Serving Institutions (MSIs) in the U.S.

-Fellowship Period: August 2023-May 2024
+Fellowship Period: August 2024 - May 2025

-In collaboration with the Graduate School of Education’s Center to Support Excellence in Teaching (CSET), Stanford Global Studies hosts the Education Partnership for Internationalizing Curriculum (EPIC) Leadership Fellowship Program that brings together a cohort of mid- and senior-level administrators from community colleges and MSIs across the United States to participate in leadership training and design programs at their home institutions to support international education.
+In collaboration with the Graduate School of Education’s Center to Support Excellence in Teaching (CSET), Stanford Global Studies hosts the Education Partnership for Internationalizing Curriculum (EPIC) Leadership Program that brings together a cohort of mid- and senior-level administrators from community colleges and MSIs across the United States to participate in leadership training and design programs at their home institutions to support international education.
 Beginning with an in-person summer leadership institute, the program will feature quarterly online professional development workshops that will integrate targeted training on organizational leadership and institutional change with presentations by experts in internationalizing education.
 Fellows will join a professional community of leaders and learn how to use best practices to develop an implementation goal and timeline for promoting international education at their home institutions in ways that achieve intentional and sustained impact.
 The fellowship will culminate with an end-of-year symposium at Stanford University that will feature fellows’ outputs for institutionalizing global studies at community colleges and MSIs and bring together administrators and faculty from community colleges and four-year universities who are committed to fostering global studies on their campuses.
 This program will run in tandem with the EPIC Community College Faculty Fellowship Program to provide vital opportunities for administrators and teachers to collaborate on internationalizing the curriculum both in and out of the classroom.

-*The EPIC Community College Leadership Program is made possible through the support of Department of Education Title VI funding.
+*The EPIC Community College Leadership Program is made possible through the support of U.S. Department of Education Title VI funding.

 Application & Program Details